Trip Summary and Itinerary Map

 Days 6-7: At sea towards South Georgia

-On our way to South Georgia, we will cross the Antarctic Convergence.
-Entering Antarctic currents, the temperature will drop considerably in the time span of only a few hours.
-Nutritious water is brought to the surface by the colliding water columns, which brings a multitude of seabirds near the ship: several species of albatrosses, shearwaters, petrels, prions and skuas.
+En route to South Georgia, you now cross the Antarctic Convergence.
+The temperature cools considerably within the space of a few hours, and nutritious water rises to the surface of the sea due to colliding water columns.
+This phenomenon attracts a multitude of seabirds near the ship, including several species of albatross, shearwaters, petrels, prions, and skuas.

 Days 8-11: South Georgia